 How the City Supports Composting and Soil Health

-Through the 2017 Community Garden Compost Program, Minneapolis Solid Waste and Recycling is offering low-cost or no-cost compost to registered community gardens.
+Through the Community Garden Compost Program, Minneapolis Solid Waste and Recycling offers low-cost or no-cost compost to qualifying community gardens.
 Compost is provided on a first-come, first-served basis.
 However, community gardens that have never received compost, have poor soil quality, or are start-up gardens will get priority.

 Compost Requests and Deliveries

 Qualifying community gardens may request one delivery of up to 10 cubic yards of compost.
 One cubic yard of compost will be approximately 3 feet wide by 3 feet high by 3 feet deep when delivered.
 A single cubic yard of compost is enough to fill the bed of a small pickup truck.
 The amount of compost and the number of compost deliveries are limited, and not guaranteed.